IBM-Cloud/vnf-samples/vnf-palo-alto/README.md

 ![HAConfig](ha-images/SS13.png)

 -> Select “High Availability” from the left navigation panel and to setup the “Control Link (HA1)”, click on the gear icon on the top right of the “Control Link (HA1)” window.\
 -> Select port “ethernet1/2”, provide “eth2” interface private IP address of VSI (xxx.xxx.xxx.xxx) to “IPv4/IPv6 Address”.
-Also provide netmask as “255.255.255.0” and gateway IP address (xxx.xxx.xxx.1).
+Also provide netmask as “255.255.255.0” and gateway IP address (xxx.xxx.xxx.1 - repeat the same eth2 address last bit should be 1).
 And click on “OK”.\

+**NOTE**: The gateway can really be any unique address within the subnet itself, but most network administrators designate the first number of the subnet as the gateway.
+Therefore, 192.168.
+99.1 would be the default gateway of our source device given the fact that we have a 255.255.
+255.0 subnet mask.

 NOTE: Gateway address is important if both VSIs are in different subnets.
 ![HAConfig](ha-images/SS14.png)